 Create personalized quizzes

 Product exploration can be a tedious task for any online customer, especially if they’re not sure what they’re looking for.
-So, why not create a product recommendation quiz for them?
+So, why not create a product recommendation quiz for them by using a solution like this?
 This is an amazing opportunity to find out more about your customer and, at the same time, provide them with relevant and personalized product recommendations.